-Stop trying to compete with them on their strongest points, play to your own strengths.
+Stop trying to compete on their strongest points, play to your own strengths.

-So, what are the strengths of a brick and mortar retail chain, versus on online retailer?
+So, what are the strengths of a brick and mortar retail chain, versus an online retailer?

 I’m glad you asked…

 A Computer Screen is no Replacement for People

 I quit a job because the CEO felt a store’s greatest asset was its customers.
 I told him, “Our employees are our greatest strength.”
 Customers can and will go anywhere but a well-trained sales staff can move product in a way that touches a customer’s heart, not just their logical brain.

 Your retail sales team can offer personalized attention, problem solving, informed advice, camaraderie and the very best do it all with an ease and sense of humor that draws customers back again and again.

 All retailers have the potential to offer that experience but actually offering that experience are two completely different things.

 Retail sales employees can offer all of these things, but that doesn’t mean that they’re able to offer these things.

 Disinterested part-time employees with a few hours of instruction aren’t going to offer much more than grunts and nods.
 Training is what makes the difference.